ziwooda/AUSG-BigChat-Archive/README.md

   ```
 - This demo calls key-pair resource using `data` block, which means key-pair is provisioned already on console.
   So, if you want to run this demo,
-    1. just create you key-pair on console directly
+    1. just create your key-pair on console directly
     2. and modify `key_name` info at the very top of the `modules/ec2/main.tf` file.

 <br>